FE18-Code/in4e22-CPPQT/README.md

 # in4e22-TDINTRO
 Source code for Learning C, C++ & Qt TD

-Checkout branches to see the whole thing.
+(Checkout branches to see the whole thing.)
+Moved code into folders

 About : NbreCplx mini project
 - A full Doxygen style documentation is provided (header files)